Best World Cup Betting Sites in the UK for 2026

 Responsible Gambling During the World Cup

 UK-licensed World Cup bookies must offer responsible gambling tools.
-These can help you set limits before the tournament starts, rather than reacting after a busy run of fixtures.
+These can help you set limits early, rather than reacting after a busy run of fixtures.

 Common tools include: